Wongawallan

 Wongawallan is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Wongawallan's dwelling structure, as per the latest Census, consisted of 98.6% houses and 1.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 76.4% houses and 23.6% other dwellings.
-Home ownership in Wongawallan was at 31.1%, with the remaining dwellings either mortgaged (62.0%) or rented (6.9%).
-The median monthly mortgage repayment in Wongawallan was $2,350, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure in Wongawallan was recorded at $420, compared to Non-Metro Qld's $345.
-Nationally, Wongawallan's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Dwelling structure in Wongawallan, as evaluated at the Census conducted on 28 August 2016, comprised 98.6% houses and 1.4% other dwellings.
+In comparison, Regional Qld had 76.4% houses and 23.6% other dwellings.
+Home ownership in Wongawallan was at 31.1%, with the remainder of dwellings either mortgaged (62.0%) or rented (6.9%).
+The median monthly mortgage repayment in the area was $2,350, while the median weekly rent figure was recorded at $420.
+Nationally, Wongawallan's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing